Oban Airport Scenic Flight Visitor Guide

 In this article, we’re going to take you on an unforgettable journey through the skies with Hebridean Air Services.
-This isn’t your average flight – it’s a sightseeing extravaganza, soaring from Oban Airport around the islands of the Inner Hebrides and back along the picturesque coastline of Argyll.
+This isn’t your average flight; it’s a sightseeing extravaganza, soaring from Oban Airport around the islands of the Inner Hebrides and back along the picturesque coastline of Argyll & Bute.

 Overview

-The islands of Lismore and Kerrera lie to the west followed by the vast expanse of Mull, while the mainland to the east is a spectacular combination of mountains, lochs, and forests which are all as wild and remote as you could ever hope to find in Scotland.
+To the west are the islands of Lismore and Kerrera, then the vast expanse of Mull, while the mainland to the east is a spectacular combination of mountains, lochs, and forests that are all as wild and remote as you could ever hope to find in Scotland.

 Flights take around 30 minutes and follow a pre-set route which you can see in the map below, starting at Connel and heading south to Oban, then the Isle of Kerrera and Easdale Island, turning west to Mull, north past Duart Castle, across the Isle of Lismore, and then down the coast past Castle Stalker and Tralee Bay before landing back at Oban Airport.